Articles , Glossary

 Identity Design: 5 Basic Types of Logos

-We have already published several case studies showing the process of logo creation in detail and also provided deeper considerations on correlations of branding and user interface design.
-Today, using the background of diverse practical experience, let’s get deeper into types of effective logos illustrated with Tubik team designs.
+We have already published several case studies detailing the logo creation process and have also provided deeper considerations on the correlations between branding and user interface design.
+Today, drawing on diverse practical experience, let’s look more closely into the types of effective logos.

-Logo design usually becomes the basis for the whole brand strategy which is often fixed in a special set of rules and guides about the brand strategy called a brand book.
-An efficiently designed logo can definitely increase the recognizability of the brand or company which enables the business to achieve its goals, be it selling more goods, involving more customers, getting more subscribers, or obtaining wider recognizability.
-In addition, a logo is a sign that makes the product or service different from its competitors which is also an important pre-condition of the company’s fast and successful development.
+Logo design usually forms the basis of the whole brand strategy, which is often codified in a set of rules and guidelines called a brand book.
+An efficiently designed logo can definitely increase the recognizability of the brand or company, which enables the business to achieve its goals, be it selling more goods, involving more customers, getting more subscribers, or obtaining wider recognizability.
+In addition, a logo is a sign that makes the product or service different from its competitors, which is also an important precondition of the company’s fast and successful development.

-That is why a great deal of companies including startups, which only start their way in the sphere of business, prefer to trust this essential task to professional designers.
-Practice shows that the logo thought-out to the slightest details is the worthy investment.
+That is why many companies, including startups just starting out in the business world, prefer to entrust this essential task to professional designers.
+Practice shows that a logo thought out to the slightest details is a worthy investment.

 Historically, companies have experimented with different visual elements to strengthen their branding: some preferred images or mascots as the primary attention-grabber, while others favored lettering that immediately signaled the brand name.
 Over the decades, designers have identified five basic types of logos.